Hazarapet/hazarapet.github.io/_pages/about.md

 I hold M.Sc. and B.Sc. degrees in Informatics and Applied Mathematics from <strong><a href="http://www.ysu.am/ysu/en" target="_blank">Yerevan State University (YSU)</a></strong>
-and have more than 5 years experience of software engineering.
+and have more than 5 years of experience in software engineering.